Teaching and Learning process

 • Determine or decide the direction to take basing on their performance

-These are guidelines that make teaching or learning effective or successful.
+These are guidelines that make teaching effective or successful.
+(Remember we also have principles of teaching and learning)

 1. Rapport: Establishing Rapport (cooperation with the learner).This should be started by a teacher in every learning session.